-Lucy Bronze: England right-back in Lyon for talks over move from Manchester City
+Lucy Bronze: England right-back joins Lyon from Manchester City

 - From the section Women's Football

-England right-back Lucy Bronze is in Lyon for talks with the Women's Champions League holders over a proposed move from Manchester City.
+England right-back Lucy Bronze has joined Women's Champions League holders Lyon from Manchester City with forward Pauline Bremer moving the other way.

-The 25-year-old could complete a move to the French club - who have won 11 consecutive league titles - this week.

-Capped 48 times for England since her 2013 debut, the ex-Liverpool player helped City win May's Women's FA Cup.
+Bronze turned down a deal which would have made her City's highest earner to sign a three-year contract with Lyon.

-Bronze is a key part of the Lionesses side that has reached consecutive semi-finals at major tournaments.
+The 25-year-old is a key part of the Lionesses side to reach consecutive semi-finals at major tournaments.

+Germany international Bremer, 21, has won two Women's Champions League titles with Lyon in the last two seasons.
-The former Everton full-back joined City in 2014 after winning back-to-back league titles with the Reds.

-Named as the PFA Women's Player of the Year for a second time in 2017, the ex-Sunderland youngster is widely hailed as one of the best defenders in the world.
+After winning back-to-back league titles with Liverpool Ladies, Bronze joined City in 2014 and was named as the PFA Women's Player of the Year for a second time in 2017.

-At City, Bronze has won the Women's Super League in 2016 as well as a Continental Cup (League Cup) and the 2017 Women's FA Cup.
+The ex-Sunderland and Everton full-back is widely hailed as one of the best defenders in the world and has won the Women's Super League in 2016 as well as a Continental Cup (League Cup) and the 2017 Women's FA Cup with City.

 She was also part of the side that lost 3-2 on aggregate to Lyon in the 2016-17 Champions League semi-finals, before the French side's victory over Paris St-Germain on penalties in June's final.